Allied Health

 What will you learn?

-Once you enroll in a PCT/A training program, programs typically offer classes that cover the skills and theory required to take care of patients as well as technical skills like venipuncture.
+Once you enroll in a PCT/A training program, programs typically offer classes that cover the skills and theory required to take care of patients and technical skills like venipuncture.
 Below is a list of sample classes from Houston Community College's patient care technician certification course:

 • Certified Nurse Aide